Why convert CSV to PDF?

 - Adjust page orientation, font size, and border style if needed

-What gets preserved in the PDF
+What the PDF preserves

 Frequently asked questions